liamoc/learn-you-an-agda/pages/introduction.md

 <img class='img right' src='/static/owl.png' />

-If I can come up with a function of type `Foo -> Bar` (and Agda says that it's type correct) that means that I've, in addition to written a program, also written a proof by construction that, assuming some premise `Foo`, the judgement `Bar` holds (We'll touch more on proofs later - I don't want to get bogged down in details just yet)
+If I can come up with a function of type `Foo -> Bar` (and Agda says that it's type correct) that means that I've written not only a program, but also a proof by construction that, assuming some premise `Foo`, the judgement `Bar` holds.
+(We'll touch more on proofs later; I don't want to get bogged down in details just yet.)

 Seeing as our `Foo` and `Bar` can be as expressive as we like, this lets us prove *anything we want* about our program simply by exploiting this correspondence between proofs and programs -